Free · Real CPI Data · No signup

 Avg Annual Rate

 Based on U.S. CPI-U data from the Bureau of Labor Statistics.
-1900–1912 estimated from Minneapolis Fed historical series.
-2025 is estimated.
+2026 is estimated.

 How Inflation Is Measured